Franghias Kavertzas: History

 Kavertzas was born in Heraklion.
 His father's name was Pavlos.
 He married Manea Sophianou's sister.
 Kavertzas had three sons.
 His first son Pavlos was a painter.
 There are some records with his signature between 1615 and 1647.
 He owned property in Crete and Italy.
-On March 9, 1641, a nun named Evgenia Trapezontiopoulla owed him money for the Last Judgement painting.
-She could not pay him in money.
+On March 9, 1641, a nun named Evgenia Trapezontiopoulla owed him money for his Last Judgement painting; he could not pay him in money.
 She bartered with Kavertzas instead.
 A nun also appears in the lower portion of the Last Judgement painting.
 Kavertzas had an active and very successful workshop in Crete during the early part of the 17th century before it fell to the Ottomans.

-Kavertzas belonged to the late Cretan School.
+Kavertzas belonged to the late Cretan school.
 His art was influenced by Georgios Klontzas and Michael Damaskinos.
 He influenced the art of Leos Moskos and his Last Judgment painting.
 Other artists active in Crete around this time were Emmanuel Tzanes, Philotheos Skoufos, and Ieremias Palladas.
 He painted icons for churches and private collections.
 His patrons were both Italian and Greek.